Discover more from The Bigger Picture

 From a legal perspective, equity is a remedy imposed by courts when money will not suffice to make a victim whole.
 If someone stole your family heirloom, you wouldn’t be satisfied if they simply wrote a check to compensate for your loss; equity would demand that they return the irreplaceable item to you.

-Over the past decade, we’ve heard equity used more often in the context of social justice, i.e. Diversity, Equity, and Inclusion.
+Over the past decade, we’ve heard equity used more often in the context of social justice, i.e. Diversity, Equity, and Inclusion (DEI).
 While many people might assume that equity is synonymous with equality, this is actually not the case.
 In fact, there’s a reason why these initiatives aren’t branded as Diversity, Equality and Inclusion.

 From a DEI perspective, equity means “allocating resources and opportunities as needed to create equal outcomes for all community members.”
 The picture below perfectly captures the difference between equality and equity.